primitivefinance/mythic/documentation/src/app/index.md

 Each transaction can have a view that goes into more detail of whats going on in the transaction.
 Agents are the glue for the relationship between a simultion and strategy or offline and online.

-When we run a sim, we are looking at the heuristics defined by the strategy, its basically whats important to us, since we plan on executing it.
+When we run a sim, we are looking at the heuristics defined by the strategy, its  what is important to us, since we plan on executing it.
 These, at the momeent, are more specific to the portfolio management app.

-Portfolio management -> strategy -> simulation -> agents mock our execution -> simulation terminal renders the simulation -> execution will execute the strategy.

 ## RPC Management
 We should make it easy to manage rpcs.